dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2261](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2261): Do not use ConfigureAwaitOptions.SuppressThrowing with Task\<TResult>

-The ConfigureAwaitOptions.SuppressThrowing is only supported with the non-generic Task, not a Task\<TResult>.
+The ConfigureAwaitOptions.SuppressThrowing option is only supported with the non-generic Task, not a Task\<TResult>.
 To use it with a Task\<TResult>, first cast to the base Task.

 |Item|Value|
 |-|-|